rasterio/rasterio/docs/topics/switch.rst

 The GDAL Environment
 --------------------

-GDAL library functions are excuted in a context of format drivers, error handlers, and format-specific configuration options that this document will call the "GDAL Environment."
+GDAL library functions are executed in a context of format drivers, error handlers, and format-specific configuration options that this document will call the "GDAL Environment."
 Rasterio has an abstraction for the GDAL environment, ``gdal`` does not.